redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 There are several things to notice about this function:

-1. Since know that this function will only be invoked from the host environment, and never from another WebAssembly function, there is no need to give this function an internal name.
+1. Since know that this function will only be invoked from the host environment and never from another WebAssembly function, there is no need to give this function an internal name.
 1. This function does not return a specific value, it writes to shared memory; therefore, it has no `result` statement.
 1. In [§3.2](../02/), at the start of the module, we defined a global constant called `$palette_offset` whose value is imported from the host environment as property `js.palette_offset`.
 This value acts as the starting point for calculating where the next `i32` colour value will be written in memory